Guide to good On-call that does not kill your team

 Making good on-call across various teams isn’t an easy job.
 It would be best if you had great support from senior executives.
 The team manager needs to know where to push for hiring and how to make priorities for the team to avoid toil that is not manageable.

-If you are a small startup is good to start early during working hours.
-I will focus on good observability and alerting with proper paging workflow and get ownership to developers working on the service.
-This approach is called You build it; you run it.
+If you are a small startup, it’s good to start during working hours only.
+Focus on good observability and alerting with a proper paging workflow, and give ownership to the developers working on the service.
+This approach is called “You build it, you run it.”
 2

 How Many People Do You Need For On-call?